furkanssarri/unit-testing-exercise/src/tests/capitalize/README.md

-## Capitalize
+# eapitalize

-Expects a string to be returned with its first letter capitalized.
+expects a _string_ to be returned with its first letter capitalized.

-#### Examples:
+## examples

--  "josh" -> "Josh"
+-  expects "josh" to be converted into "Josh"
--  "denmark" -> "Denmark"
+-  expects "denmark" to be converted into "Denmark"